OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:18

-> Even on my servants, both men and women,
-> I will pour out my Spirit in those days,
-> and they will prophesy.
+> On my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.

 ## Acts 2:19